 Goodwill is calculated as the excess of the consideration transferred over the net assets recognized and represents the estimated future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
 Such assets include synergies the Company expects to achieve, such as deeper penetration into an overlapping customer base, complementary product offerings, and cost redundancy reductions.
-In accordance with the measurement principles in ASC 820, Fair Value Measurement, the purchase consideration for the Acquisition has been allocated under the acquisition method of accounting to the estimated fair market value of the net assets acquired, including a residual amount of goodwill, none of which is deductible for tax purposes.
+In accordance with the measurement principles in ASC 820, "Fair Value Measurement", the purchase consideration for the Acquisition has been allocated under the acquisition method of accounting to the estimated fair market value of the net assets acquired, including a residual amount of goodwill, none of which is deductible for tax purposes.
 The recorded amounts of acquired accounts receivable and accounts payable approximate their fair value because of the short maturities of these assets and liabilities.
 The fair value of acquired property, plant and equipment was based on quoted market prices for similar assets in active markets.
 The fair value of acquired identifiable intangible assets were estimated using various valuation methodologies, including the multi-period excess earnings method, the relief from royalty method and the distributor method.
-Amtech's acquisition costs incurred were \$2.5 million as of year ended September 30, 2023, and were recorded as selling, general and administrative expenses in the accompanying Consolidated Statements of Operations.
+Amtech's acquisition costs incurred were \$2.5 million as of the year ended September 30, 2023, and were recorded as selling, general and administrative expenses in the accompanying Consolidated Statements of Operations.
 The following table summarizes the provisional fair values assigned to identifiable assets acquired and liabilities assumed, in thousands:

-January 17, 2023 Measurement Period Adjustments September 30, 2023
+ember 30, 2023

-Fair value of total cash consideration transferred \$ 39,787 \$ (560) \$ 39,227
+Fair value of total cash consideration transferred \$ 39,227

-Estimated fair value of identifiable assets acquired and liabilities
+Estimated fair value of identifiable assets acquired and liabilities assumed:

-assumed:

-Cash and cash equivalents \$ 4,289 \$ - \$ 4,289
+Cash and cash equivalents \$ 4,289

-Accounts receivable, net 5,681 203 5,884
+Accounts receivable, net 5,884

-Inventories 5,683 - 5,683
+Inventories 5,683

-Other current assets 179 179
+Other current assets 179

-Property, plant, and equipment 2,051 (11) 2,040
+Property, plant, and equipment 2,040

-Right-of-use assets 2,246 2,246
+Right-of-use assets 2,246

-Intangible assets 12,800 800 13,600
+Intangible assets 13,600

-Goodwill 18,089 (1,626) 16,463
+Goodwill 16,463

-Other assets 31 49 80
+Other assets 80

-Total assets acquired 51,049 (585) 50,464
+Total assets acquired 50,464

-Accounts payable 1,574 1,574
+Accounts payable 1,574

-Other accrued liabilities 1,170 824 1,994
+Other accrued liabilities 1,994

-Contract liabilities 1,662 287 1,949
+Contract liabilities 1,949

-Income taxes payable 1,447 (462) 985
+Income taxes payable 985

-Current portion of long-term operating lease liabilities 515 - 515
+Current portion of long-term operating lease liabilities 515

-Long-term operating lease liabilities 1,730 1,730
+Long-term operating lease liabilities 1,730

-Deferred tax liability 3,164 (674) 2,490
+Deferred tax liability 2,490

-Total liabilities assumed 11,262 (25) 11,237
+Total liabilities assumed 11,237

-Net assets acquired \$ 39,787 \$ (560) \$ 39,227
+Net assets acquired \$ 39,227

 The establishment of the allocation to goodwill requires the extensive use of accounting estimates and management judgment.
 In accordance with ASC 805, the Company has up to one year from the acquisition date (referred to as the measurement period) to account for changes in the fair values of the identifiable assets acquired and the liabilities assumed in the acquired entity.
-As of the issuance of the consolidated financial statements for the year ended September 30, 2023, the Company has not finalized its calculation of deferred tax assets or liabilities, income taxes payable, and the resulting adjustments to goodwill.
-The tax-related items will be finalized pending a consolidated analysis of the combined tax attributes of the Acquisition.
-If a change in any of these items is identified during the measurement period, the Company will record the cumulative impact of measurement period adjustments in the period the adjustment is identified.
-Certain measurement period adjustments were recorded during the year ended September 30, 2023, primarily arising from the Company's finalization of the valuation of acquired assets and updated assumptions underlying the tax provision.
-These adjustments were all offset against goodwill.
+As of January 17, 2024, the measurement period is closed.